Harsh-9th/AI_Projects/LLM_projects/Abdominal_Pain_Checker/Readme.md

 ## Overview

-This project is a sophisticated medical chatbot designed to assist with adult abdominal pain symptoms.
+This project is a medical chatbot designed to assist with adult abdominal pain symptoms.
 It leverages a **Retrieval-Augmented Generation (RAG)** architecture to provide accurate, grounded information from a specialized knowledge base, ensuring responses are relevant and safe.
 A key feature is the integration of **rule-based triage** to recommend professional medical assistance for severe symptoms and to gracefully handle queries outside its domain.

 ## Tech Stack

 ### Frontend
 ![Reactjs]
 ![TypeScript]
 ![TailwindCSS]

 ### Backend/AI
 ![Python]
 ![FastAPI]
 ![Langchain]
 ![GeminiAPI]
 ![ChromaDB]

 ## Project Structure